BYUI-ECEN-361-Classes/lab-02-interrupts-timers-PrimePine/Documentation/Assignment.md

 * Currently, the reaction tester can have a wait time anywhere between 0 and 7000 milliseconds, Implement a minimum wait time in such a way that doesn't change the potential maximum wait time

 If you do any of these items - just mention what and how it worked, [*here*].
+I implimented the flashing reaction timer by adding it in to a while function with a condition of got start button does not equal true and then added a delay fo 1000 then cleared the display then another delay.